Last Updated on

 But where do you start?

-In our Kartra review, we’ll be checking out the platform that promises to do it all – from product creation to email marketing to lead managing to page creation – simplifying the process, so you don’t have to sign up to lots of different services to get everything done.
+In our Kartra review, we’ll be checking out the platform that promises to do it all – from product creation to email marketing to lead managing to page creation – simplifying the process, so you don’t have to sign up to lots of different services and software to get everything done.

 It seems like it could be the perfect solution for someone starting up a business – but is it any good?

-Launched in 2018, Kartra is a neat platform that allows you to create and market your eCommerce website without having to deal with marketing separately.
+Launched in 2018, Kartra is a neat platform that allows you to create and market your eCommerce website without having to deal with digital marketing separately.
 It was created by the people behind WebinarJam, a popular webinar platform.

 Kartra was designed to be easy to use, even for beginners – a complete package that takes a lot of the mystery and confusion out of online marketing.